N2PDAO/moloch/README.md

-        uint256 shares; // the # of shares assigned to this member bool exists; // always true once a member has been created uint256 highestIndexYesVote; // highest proposal index # on which the member voted YES }
+        uint256 shares; // the # of shares assigned to this member bool exists; // always true once a member has been created uint256 highestIndexYesVote; // highest proposal index # on which the member voted YES mapping (address => uint256) sharesDelegated; // the # of shares the member delegated to a certain adress }

     mapping (address => Member) public members;